You are eligible for the full benefit package if you are a

 For example, if your hire date is on September 8th, your benefits will begin on October 1st.
 If your benefit onboarding in Workday is not completed within your initial 31 days of employment, you must wait for the annual Open Enrollment period or a qualifying event to enroll in your benefits.

 Please note that the eligibility date for the College’s contribution to the retirement plan is first of the month following one year of employment, unless you meet the exception guidelines outlined in the TIAA-CREF Retirement Plan Policy.

 You can enroll your spouse/domestic partner and your dependent children up to age 26 for medical and dental coverage.
-A signed Affidavit of Marriage/Domestic Partnership is *required* to enroll spouse or domestic partner.
-The affidavit will be kept in the employee’s benefit file and a copy will be supplied to the benefit provider(s) for documentation of benefit eligibility.
+A signed Affidavit of Marriage/Domestic Partnership is required to enroll a spouse or domestic partner.

 Per IRS guidelines, unless the Spouse/Domestic Partner and his/her children qualify as the employee’s legal dependent for tax purposes, the following will apply:

 - The premium portion paid for an unmarried partner and his/her covered children may not be paid on a pre-tax basis through the Personal Choice Account; however, the portion of the premium paying for your own coverage and for your own children may be paid on a pre-tax basis.

 - Out-of-pocket expenses for health care or dependent care for Domestic Partners and his/her dependents cannot be paid with pre-tax funds through the Personal Choice Account, per IRS guidelines.

 - Employees will pay taxes on the additional amount Lewis & Clark College pays toward coverage for a Domestic Partner and his/her covered children.